JaeGao/CSVAnalysisSQL/README.md

 ### Build via GitHub Actions

 The repository includes a CI workflow that builds executables for all three platforms automatically.
-Each platform runner downloads and bundles its own correct DuckDB Excel extension binary.
+Each platform runner downloads its correct DuckDB Excel extension binary and bundles it as a `.zip` archive to seamlessly bypass PyInstaller's macOS codesigning pipeline restrictions.

 - **Manual trigger:** Go to Actions > Build Executables > Run workflow
 - **Release trigger:** Push a version tag to build and attach binaries to a GitHub Release: